jrehor/kcc/README.md

 Of course, in real life you would simply use the built-in sorting operator, which is a lot more efficient.
 What this toy example demonstrates is the principle of **doing more with less**, and that is what k is all about.

 The annotated workflow above gives a pretty good idea of what is happening inside programmer's head, but tells you very little about how fast it happens.
-For a proficient k programmer, the complete analysis of `qs` would be done in about 3-5 minutes.
-With a bit more practice, you will agree that reading k is fast, easy and fun, and why k programmers enjoy writing it so much.
+A proficient k programmer would read and understand `qs` in well under 3 minutes.
+With a bit more practice, you will agree that reading k programs is easy and fun, but even sooner you will see why k programmers enjoy writing them so much.

 -------------------